angnobel/Nobel-FYP-Opportunistic-Network/TagAlong-16byte/README.md

-# TagAlong - Modified, 8 bit
+# TagAlong - Modified, 16 byte

 The application consists of two parts:
-- Firmware: An ESP32 firmware that turns the microcontroller into a serial (upload only) modem
+- Firmware: An ESP32 firmware that sends out BLE advertisment which will be picked up by Apple Find My devices
-- DataFetcher: A macOS application used to retrieve, decode and display the uploaded data
+NOTE: The data fetcher is not implemented for the 16 byte version.
+The 8-bit data fetcher can be used to fetch messages with 1 byte per advertistment.

 Both are based on [OpenHaystack](https://github.com/seemoo-lab/openhaystack), an open source implementation of the Find My Offline Finding protocol.